joseflauzino/FIT-SFC_NFV-SDN-2024/README.md

 A prototype of the FIT-SFC architecture was implemented in Python 3 as a proof of concept.
 The experimental evaluation was conducted employing the [NFV Infrastructure Emulation Platform (NIEP)](https://ieeexplore.ieee.org/document/8432239).

-The experiments can be reproduced by following the instructions listed below.
+The experiments presented in the paper can be reproduced by following the instructions listed below.

 #### [Experiment 1: DNS service latency when employing the FIT-SFC architecture](Experiment_1)
 #### [Experiment 2: Authenticated DNS service latency when employing the FIT-SFC architecture](Experiment_2)